Cyril-Grelier/gc_wvcp_cp/src/README.md

 Notes

-1. For the Minizinc option `solver`, use either `com.google.or-tools`, `org.gecode.gecode` or `org.chuffed.chuffed`
+1. For Minizinc option `solver`, use either `com.google.or-tools`, `org.gecode.gecode` or `org.chuffed.chuffed`
-2. Time-out values for the Minizinc option `time-limit` should be given in milliseconds
+2. Time-out values for Minizinc option `time-limit` should be given in milliseconds

 ---